enihsyou/Obsidian-Vault/网络相关/DNS Setup for Kokomi Network.excalidraw.md

 ---
 excalidraw-plugin: parsed
 tags: [excalidraw]
+创建时间: 2025-09-18T12:20:42+08:00
 ---
 ==⚠ Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠== You can decompress Drawing data with the command palette: 'Decompress current Excalidraw file'.
 For more info check in plugin settings under 'Saving'

 # Excalidraw Data

 ## Text Elements

 Hostname: docker
 2409:8a1e:6e71:5eb0:be24:11ff:fec1:ba8d ^1DcTrKgn